dimp01/mini-projects/task8/README.md

 ## Task - 8 Summary: Simple Sales Dashboard Design

-Title:
+### Task Description
-Interactive Sales Performance Dashboard using Power BI
+Design an interactive and clear sales performance dashboard using Power BI that provides actionable insights into sales across various product categories, regions, and time periods.

-Objective:
+### Objective:
 The goal of this project was to design a clear and interactive sales dashboard that provides insights into sales performance across different product categories, regions, and time periods.
 The dashboard enables business users to track key metrics and make informed decisions efficiently.

-Tools Used:
+### Tools Used:

 Power BI for data visualization and dashboard creation

 (Optional) Python with Pandas for preliminary data cleaning

-Dataset: Superstore_Sales.csv
+### Dataset: Superstore_Sales.csv

-Project Highlights:
+### Project Highlights:

 Imported and preprocessed the dataset in Power BI